microsoft/promptflow/docs/how-to-guides/quick-start.md

 ## Understand what's a flow

-A flow, represented as a YAML file, is a DAG of functions, which connected via input/output dependencies, and executed based on the topology by Prompt flow executor.
+A flow, represented as a YAML file, is a DAG of functions, which is connected via input/output dependencies, and executed based on the topology by Prompt flow executor.
 See [Flows](../../concepts/concept-flows.md) for more details.

 ### Get the flow sample